System Design Space

 ML framing

-Connects business goals, ML metrics, and inference constraints into one design narrative.
+Connects business goals, ML metrics, and operating constraints into one design narrative.

 Data and feature path